Ubersp4m/a_random_quote_generator-v1/README.md

 # a_random_quote_generator-v1
-a random quote generator using nodejs
+a random quote generator using javascript, html, and css